← Back to 史記

 47

 In the sixty-fourth year, Duke Jing died.
-Song's Prince Te attacked and killed the crown prince and self-established, who became Duke Zhao.
-Duke Zhao was Duke Yuan's great-grandson from a concubine.
-Duke Zhao's father was Gong Sun Jiu.
-Jiu's father was Prince Ju Qin.
-Ju Qin was the Duke Yuan's young son.
-Duke Jing killed Duke Zhao's father Jiu.
-Therefore Duke Zhao resented it, killed the crown prince, and self-established.
+Song's Prince Te attacked and killed the crown prince and established himself; this was Duke Zhao.
+Duke Zhao was Duke Yuan's great-grandson through a collateral line.
+Duke Zhao's father was Gongsun Jiu.
+Jiu's father was Prince Duanqin.
+Duanqin was Duke Yuan's younger son.
+Duke Jing had killed Duke Zhao's father Jiu.
+Duke Zhao therefore resented it, killed the crown prince, and established himself.

 48

 Duke Zhao died in his forty-seventh year, and his son Duke Dao Gou You succeeded him.
 Duke Dao died in his eighth year, and his son Duke Xiu Tian succeeded him.
 Duke Xiu Tian died in his twenty-third year, and his son the Duke Bi Bi Bing succeeded him.
 Duke Bi died in his third year, and his son Ti Cheng succeeded him.
-In Ti Cheng's forty-first year, Ti Cheng's younger brother Yan attacked and raided Ti Cheng.
+In Ti Cheng's forty-first year, Ti Cheng's younger brother Yan attacked Ti Cheng by surprise.
 Ti Cheng was defeated and fled to Qi.
-Yan self-established as the Song's lord.
+Yan established himself as lord of Song.

 49